e10e3/filmroll/README.md

 Configuring
 ------------

-Create the `gradle.properties` file in your user's `.gradle/` directory if it doesn't exist, located for instance at `~/.gradle/gradle.properties`.
+Create the `gradle.properties` file if it doesn't exist in Gradle's configuration directory, located for instance at `~/.gradle/gradle.properties`.

 In this file, write the line
 ```gradle